X Scroll down for a list of DOs and Don'ts to help with Spelling.

 - Do encourage students to notice orthographic patterns.
 The most probable spelling choice often depends on a GPC's position in a word e.g <oy> at the ends of words or syllables...boy, decoy, royal, the <a> spelling of /o/ after the sound /w/ wasp, swan, squash..

 - Do give guidance on the <ed> verb ending.
 Explain that although it is spelled <ed>, students will 'hear' /i-d/ or /t/ or /d/... landed, skipped, played, hoped, cared, completed... when they say the whole word.

-- Do provide each student with an file-size Alphabet Code chart showing the main spelling alternatives used in real words (several programmes provide suitable free charts), and make sure that they always have it to hand at school.
+- Do provide each student (primary and secondary) with an file-size Alphabet Code chart showing the main spelling alternatives used in real words (several programmes provide suitable free charts), and make sure that they always have it to hand at school.

 - Do have a large Alphabet Code chart on display in every classroom.
 Ensure that it is positioned so that students and teachers can easily see and touch it.

 - Do use the technique of 'perfect pronunciation'

 as a spelling strategy: e.g. <Wednesday> sound out Wed-nes-day, <February> sound out Feb-roo-a-ry,

 and over-emphasize the correct sound for spelling when learning words